plant-humanities/essays/tamarack/README.md

        src="wc:Through_the_year_with_birds_and_poets_%28poems%29;_%281900%29_%2814564594379%29.jpg"
        caption="Ojibwe stories help show the interconnectedness and relationships between species, an ideology fundamental to many indigenous philosophies.
 Image source: Wikimedia Commons">

 The needles of each Tamarack meet the ground every autumn, golden and crisp, marking the passage of time.
-Its lively expression in October is brief and wondrous. <span data-mouseover-image-zoomto="345,454,858,739">Vibrant fuchsia cones</span> and <span data-mouseover-image-zoomto="493,1015,715,616">baby-green needles</span> are part of the cycle of new growth in spring.
+Its lively expression in October is brief and wondrous.
+[Vibrant fuchsia cones](/zoomto/345,454,858,739) and [baby-green needles](/zoomto/493,1015,715,616) are part of the cycle of new growth in spring.
 This and the Tamarack’s “wind-swept sweetness” define the character of the landscapes where it grows.[^2]
 <param ve-image
        src="wc:Larix_laricina_15-p.bot-larix.lari-19.jpg"
        caption="Cones develop around 25 years after Tamarack trees first sprout.
 Image Source: iNaturalist.org"